Gaze-LLE: Gaze Target Estimation via Large-Scale Learned Encoders: Discussion

 \paragraph{Conclusion} In this work, we are the first to demonstrate that frozen foundational feature encoders can be leveraged for gaze target estimation.
 We propose Gaze-LLE, a new architecture that learns a gaze decoder with a novel head prompting design on top of a single, frozen DINOv2 encoder.
 We validate our design by achieving state-of-the-art results across four benchmarks and conducting experiments to validate the necessity and optimality of our design decisions.
 We hope our work opens a new chapter on gaze estimation by eliminating the need for complex multi-branch approaches via a streamlined and adaptable method that can be easily applied to new tasks and integrated into larger systems for understanding human behavior.

 \paragraph{Acknowledgments} The authors thank Stefan Stojanov for helpful discussions, and the members of the Hoffman Lab and Rehg Lab for their feedback.
-This work is in part supported by NIH R01 MH114999, NSF \#2144194, and the NSF Graduate Research Fellowship under Grant No. DGE-2039655.
+Portions of this work were supported in part by NIH R01 MH114999, NSF \#2144194, and the NSF Graduate Research Fellowship under Grant No. DGE-2039655.
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation.

 {

 }

 \maketitlesupplementary